tensorflow/mlir/g3doc/Tutorials/Toy/Ch-4.md

 MLIR's [Generic DAG Rewriter](https://github.com/tensorflow/mlir/blob/master/g3doc/GenericDAGRewriter.md).

 There are two methods that can be used to implement pattern-match transformations:
-1. Declarative, rule-based pattern-match and rewrite using ODS
+1. Declarative, rule-based pattern-match and rewrite using DRR
 2. Imperative, C++ pattern-match and rewrite

 # Eliminate Redundant Transpose